racemdammak/Challenge-website/README.md

-THIS PROJECT is suitable only on PC and not yet on phones. i need to work on the media query :)
+THIS PROJECT is suitable only on PCs and not yet on phones.
+I need to work on the media query :) and you must know that I only built it for fun because I'm not interested in web development.